 What could they have done if they survived?
-Listen to them loud abd in high quality.
+Listen to them loud and in high quality.
 Inspiring.
 John Fogerty basically divorced his band and went on to sing in a band using his own name.
-Some feel he was even better after that but I can't see it.
+Some feel he was even better after that, but I can't see it.
 Maybe I need to listen to more.
-Get everything CCR you can even live.
+Get everything CCR you can, even live.
 If your sound quality is lacking, go and buy yourself a good CD compilation remastered.
 Worth it.
 And get good speakers or headphones.

-One of my favorite bands of the 70's.
-We went to one of there shows in 2015 in Oak Ridge, TN.
+One of my favorite bands of the '70s.
+We went to one of their shows in 2015 in Oak Ridge, TN.
 I was very disappointed.
-They only played 4 of their classic hits.
+They only played four of their classic hits.

-A lot of people just listen to more than a feeling and then call it a one hot wonder, but if you have ever listened to Peace of Mind or Foreplay/Long Time, you would probably have rated this band higher, I dare all of you to listen to those two other songs and then vote.
+A lot of people just listen to More Than a Feeling and then call it a one-hit wonder.
+But if you have ever listened to Peace of Mind or Foreplay/Long Time, you would probably have rated this band higher.
+I dare all of you to listen to those two other songs and then vote.

-This band is awesome it doesn't deserve to be this low.
-Boston has one of the best guritarist and the best singer and also the rest of the band is good, but when they play together they create a whole different sound.
+This band is awesome.
+It doesn't deserve to be this low.
+Boston has one of the best guitarists and the best singer.
+Also, the rest of the band is good, but when they play together, they create a whole different sound.

-The Only band that matters and in my opinion the greatest band who ever lived.
-Sure they aren't the best singers, but man did they make up for it with great songs, extremely ambitious albums, the widest variety of music sound wise of any band ever, and just straight up attitude.
-Their songs may have gotten a little too political at times but most of their songs are either still relevant or easy to understand what the world was going through at the time.
-They only had one bad album and that is because Mick Jones was fired.
+The only band that matters and, in my opinion, the greatest band who ever lived.
+Sure, they aren't the best singers, but they more than made up for it with great songs, extremely ambitious albums, the widest variety of music sound-wise of any band ever, and just straight-up attitude.
+Their songs may have gotten a little too political at times, but most of their songs are either still relevant or easy to understand in the context of what the world was going through at the time.
+They only had one bad album, and that was because Mick Jones was fired.
 This band is awesome and deserves more credit.
-Honorable Mentions: The Who, and The Ramones.
+Honorable Mentions: The Who and The Ramones.

-Underrated for Joe Strummer's and Mic Jones's contribution to modern rock, the Clash definitely deserve to be higher on this list.
+Underrated for Joe Strummer's and Mick Jones's contributions to modern rock, The Clash definitely deserve to be higher on this list.

 44?
 This is a crime.
 The Clash is and always will be the only band that matters.
 They deserve to be at least in the top 5.